stefvhuynh/redux-patterns/README.md

 ## Actions

 You can conceptualize actions in one of two ways: actions as commands and actions as events.
-You will need to agree to a paradigm that makes sense for your team and try to stick with it.
+You will need to agree to a pattern that makes sense for your team and try to stick with it.

 ### Actions as Commands

 This is, by and far, the most common way people think of actions.
-In this paradigm, actions are typically coupled to reducers.
+In this pattern, actions are typically coupled to reducers.
 Reducers essentially provide actions as an API to interact with the state that a particular reducer governs.
 Thus, actions serve as _commands that are issued_ which are then fulfilled by the reducers.
 Action types should be named `${VERB}_${NOUN}`.